bakame-php/dice-roller/README.md

 }
 ```

-The `LogProfiler` log messages, by default, will match this format:
+The `LogTracer` log messages, by default, will match this format:

     [{source}] - {subject} : {operation} = {result}